You’re Invited to Celebrate

 What Should I Wear?

 Think of this like a wedding ceremony and reception.
 Naomi will have a large gown for the celebration, we recommend formal wedding attire for guests but it is not required.
-If you’d like to fit into the theme wear purple!
+If you’d like to fit into the theme please wear pastel colors!

 Should I Bring a Gift?